 Graff A. In the time of #MeToo, protections for survivors still at risk.
 Harvard Public Health Review.
 2019;22.

-As Dr. Christine Blasey Ford faced hostility from the Senate Judiciary Committee regarding the nomination of Brett Kavanaugh, another pivotal piece of women’s rights was under attack: the Violence Against Women Act (VAWA) expired, with little indication reauthorization was underway.
+As Dr. Christine Blasey Ford faced hostility from the Senate Judiciary Committee regarding the nomination of Brett Kavanaugh, another pivotal piece of women’s rights was under attack: the Violence Against Women Act (VAWA) expired, with little indication that reauthorization was underway.

 That’s hardly surprising in light of the difficulties that came about from 2013’s reauthorization process.
 As Congress continues to become more and more polarized, legislation that addresses marginalized groups like Native Americans and LGBTQ individuals will continue to be sidelined.

 But the cost of not reauthorizing VAWA may be significant for survivors who desperately need the protections it provides.
 Signed into law in 1994 by then President Bill Clinton, VAWA emphasized the creation of a coordinated community response to sexual violence, stalking, and domestic violence.
 Under expansions provided in the 2000 and 2005 VAWA reauthorizations, enhanced protections and grants for services created a decline in domestic violence victims, with a 53 percent decline in reported incidents of violence against women between 1993 and 2008.

 While VAWA did not provide direct access to clinical health care services, it included key provisions and authorized grants that strengthen access to preliminary screenings to identify survivors and hotlines that can encourage survivors to seek necessary services.
 The 2013 VAWA Reauthorization expanded protections to same sex couples, victims of human trafficking, and Native Americans.